brrzap/tootstream/README.md

 This branch has been heavily modified.
 You can find the original at [magicalraccoon/tootstream](https://github.com/magicalraccoon/tootstream).
-Please report problems with this branch as issues here and not on the upstream repo.
+Please report problems with this branch here and not on the upstream repo.

 ## Using tootstream